Quantum dispersionless KdV hierarchy revisited: Introduction

 \subsection{Acknowledgement}

-The author is a JSPS International Research Fellow and his research is supported by JSPS KAKENHI Grant Number 23KF0114.
-He would like to thank Wenda Fang, Si-Qi Liu, Youjin Zhang and Chunhui Zhou for very helpful discussions.
+Part of the work was done during the JSPS International Research Fellowship of the author and was supported by JSPS KAKENHI Grant Number 23KF0114.
+He would like to thank Wenda Fang, Hiroshi Iritani, Si-Qi Liu, Youjin Zhang and Chunhui Zhou for very helpful discussions.
+He also thanks the anonymous referees for very helpful suggestions and comments to improve the presentation of the paper.